 Find out about the history, features, pros & cons of Deliveroo

 At first glance, anybody could come up with this idea.
-Deliveroo is an application which delivers its customers’ food anytime and anyplace.
+Deliveroo is an application that delivers its customers’ food anytime and anyplace.
 It sounds like something not very complicated, but still bright.
-It seems more like a dream of a hard-working employee who often burns the midnight oil.
+It seems more like a dream of a hard-working employee who often burns midnight oil.